Paradigm4/limit/README.md

 ```

 # Arguments
 The sole parameter is a `uint64` number of cells to return.
 The output schema is always the same as the input schema.
 Always returns either K cells or the entire array - whichever is smaller.
+The cells that are chosen to return are indeterminate, and may vary.
 Optimized for small values of K. Negative inputs and null inputs are coerced to a limit equal to max signed int64 - effectively returning the entire array:
 ```
 $ iquery -aq "op_count(limit(temp, null))"
 {i} count